bamlab/react-tv-space-navigation/docs/api.md

 ## Usage

 Here is an example for the web.
 You will have to configure it differently for AndroidTV or tvOS.
+You can check out how we've done it in the example project.

 ```jsx
 SpatialNavigation.configureRemoteControl({